 Be sure to keep reading for our updates one and two years later and how we were able to reduce my sons medication by half and then take him off completely, using only natural remedies for ADHD.

-- The goal is to have a healthy body, overall.
-I am uber vigilant about what my both my boys eat and stick to an adhd diet for both my tween and teen.
-We stay away from gluten and corn completely.
+- The goal is for my boys to have healthy bodies, overall.
+I am pretty vigilant about sticking to an adhd diet for both my teenage boys with ADHD.
+We stay away from gluten completely.
 We limit processed sugar to a once or twice a week treat.
-We buy organic fruits and vegetables as much as we can.
+I buy organic fruits and vegetables as much as the budget allows.
 We are low on grains and eat mostly grass fed meat.
-Dairy is extremely limited.
-Both boys drink water or unsweetened almond or coconut milk, exclusively.
+Dairy is also limited.
+Both boys drink water or unsweetened almond or coconut milk, pretty much exclusively.

 - I have read tons of parenting books to help our struggles, as well.
 I fully acknowledge that I can be part of the problem when it comes to my kids’ behavior.
 I have learned so much about how my actions can directly affect my kiddo’s ability to cope, remain calm – you name it!

 These two steps alone have made a big impact on both of my boys.

 That being said, even with excellent nutrition, my son took prescription medication to help him focus at school for about a year and a half.

 We gradually moved to 100% natural remedies to help my son’s ADHD symptoms for many reasons, which are covered in our ADHD STORY.

 But, whether your kiddo takes prescription medicine for ADHD or not, these natural remedies for focus and attention can be an important and a vital part of treating the whole child.